 While the first poster for Beauty and the Beast only included the enchanted rose, we finally got a poster drawing from the unforgettable ballroom dance, and Belle's signature golden dress.

 Where To Watch 'Beauty and the Beast' Online

-Considering the 2017 version of Beauty and the Beast hasn't even come out in theaters yet, you won't be able to find it online.
+Considering the 2017 version of Beauty and the Beast has just come out in theaters, you won't be able to find it online.
 (Nor do we encourage bootlegging or illegally streaming movies of any sort.)

 If you want to watch the 1991 animated version, however, it is available as a rental through several sites such as iTunes, Amazon Video or Google Play.

 Live-Action Disney Movies: The Complete List